Doves as symbols: Ancient religions

+Abrahamic religions

 Judaism

 According to the biblical story (Genesis 8:11), a dove was released by Noah after the Flood in order to find land; it came back carrying a freshly plucked olive leaf (Hebrew: עלה זית alay zayit), a sign of life after the Flood and of God's bringing Noah, his family and the animals to land.
 Rabbinic literature interpreted the olive leaf as "the young shoots of the Land of Israel" or the dove's preference for bitter food in God's service, rather than sweet food in the service of men.

 The Talmud compares the spirit of God hovering over the waters to a dove that hovers over her young.

 In post-biblical Judaism, souls are envisioned as bird-like (Bahir 119), a concept that may be derived from the Biblical notion that dead spirits "chirp" (Isa.
 29:4).
 The Guf, or Treasury of Souls, is sometimes described as a columbarium, a dove cote.
 This connects it to a related legend: the "Palace of the Bird's Nest", the dwelling place of the Messiah's soul until his advent (Zohar II: 8a–9a).
 The Vilna Gaon explicitly declares that a dove is a symbol of the human soul (Commentary to Jonah, 1).
 The dove is also a symbol of the people Israel (Song of Songs Rabbah 2:14), an image frequently repeated in Midrash.